 “Reflecting on my swimming career these past twelve years, it baffles me how far I’ve come.
 I still remember my first week of practice.
 As a pudgy asthmatic who swam like an active drowning victim, I couldn’t swim one length of the pool.
 Since my days of sinking like a rock at the start of every race and flapping my chicken arms at every wall to initiate a flip turn, I’ve taken the State title in the 50 freestyle as a freshman and competed in the YMCA National Championships since eighth grade.
 As a fourteen-year-old, I knocked Michael Phelps off the Boys 13-14 All-Time Top 100 list in the 50 freestyle.
 I’ve had much success throughout my swimming career; however, it has not been without obstacles.
 These past three years, I’ve hit a plateau, my times remaining stagnant.
 Despite much discouragement, I’ve kept a positive attitude and an optimistic outlook, which seems to be paying off this season.

-Page 2 of 2 - “Music has played an integral role in my life since I began playing piano in first grade.
+“Music has played an integral role in my life since I began playing piano in first grade.
 I play alto saxophone and am drum major in my school’s band.
 I also play viola.
 I’ve participated in various contests for all instruments, receiving highest honors for nearly every performance.
 Perhaps my proudest accomplishment is receiving Superior ratings three years in a row for piano concerto contest, in which I memorized and performed about ten pages of music for each concerto.

 “I’ve always sought to challenge myself academically, taking on the most rigorous course load to prepare for college.
 In seventh grade, I completed pre-algebra, putting me two years ahead in math.
 Come junior year, I took AP Calculus and scored a 5 on the AP test.
 As a senior, I’m taking three other AP courses and a College in the High School course.
 In addition to the rigorous course load I’ve adopted, I’ve managed to maintain a 4.0 GPA and was inducted into the National Honor Society last year.
 I’ve also participated in a number of other extracurricular activities throughout my high school career, including Knowledge Bowl and Boy Scouts.
 Last year, as team captain and spokesperson for Knowledge Bowl, I led our team to an eighth place finish at State.
 In 2010, I attained the rank of Eagle Scout upon completion of my Eagle Scout Service Project, which benefited a local therapy farm.
 Looking ahead to next year, I am excited to pursue a degree in biomedical engineering.
 I’m still waiting on a decision from Yale University; however, I feel I have a lot to offer with a variety of talents and a 34 ACT score.”